 – Podiatric Licensure, 1985 – present

-As most of my joys have been spent on the water, while I have enjoyed both power and sailing with my best 1st mate Bailey.
+Most of my joys have been spent on the water, while I have enjoyed power and sailing with my best 1st mate, Bailey.

-According to Dr. Marc Blatstein, morning heel pain’s the most common complaint he treats.
+According to Dr. Marc Blatstein, morning heel pain is the most common complaint he treats.
 Patients relate that it is pain upon standing first thing in the morning.
-While the pain initially is excruciating, with ambulating the pain may subside, only to come back again with a vengeance after sitting, and then immediately returning again after standing up again.
+While the pain initially is excruciating, with ambulating, the pain may subside, only to come back again with a vengeance after sitting and then immediately returning again after standing up again.

 Initially, treatment by Dr. Marc Blatstein can start with a combination of one or all of the following: padding & taping of the foot in a supportive nature, taking oral anti-inflammatory medications, immobilization of the foot in a walking cast, physical therapy as well as implementing specific stretching exercises.
-Should additional treatment be necessary, cortisone injections, as well as orthopedic functional foot orthotics, may be prescribed.
-Should any or all of these treatments fail, and after a detailed review of X- Rays, Lab results with your physician; surgical intervention may be considered, and according to Dr. Marc Blatstein, is very effective.
-Here an Endoscopic Plantar Fasciotomy is one (of many) of the possible procedures that could be recommended.
-A plan then is formed between you and your doctor for a successful outcome that is meant to add a full and enjoyable life to your years.
+Should additional treatment be necessary, cortisone injections and orthopedic functional foot orthotics may be prescribed.
+Should any or all of these treatments fail, and after a detailed review of X- Rays and lab results with your physician, surgical intervention may be considered, and according to Dr. Marc Blatstein, it is very effective.
+Here, an Endoscopic Plantar Fasciotomy is one (of many) of the possible procedures that could be recommended.
+A plan is formed between you and your doctor for a successful outcome meant to add a full and enjoyable life to your years.

 A major part of Dr. Blatstein’s practice is using The Circulator Boot™ as a method of treatment that helps with the core elements of lower extremity wound therapy: bacterial control, increased blood supply, moisture, and the removal of dead or damaged tissues to help the healing of healthy tissue.
 Along with other modes of treatment, surgical debridement of infected wounds, the use of antibiotic medications along with home care, and boot therapy in Marc Blatstein’s eyes may improve the blood supply and control the infection when standard methods of treatment are failing.

-The Circulator Boot™(Mayo Clinic.org), from Dr. Marc Blatstein’s years of experience, the end-diastolic timing of its leg compressions, (this FDA-approved non-invasive technology) provides benefits in the prevention of leg amputation.
+The Circulator Boot™(Mayo Clinic.org), from Dr. Marc Blatstein’s years of experience, the end-diastolic timing of its leg compressions (this FDA-approved non-invasive technology) provides benefits in preventing leg amputation.
 Poor circulation and infection are the leading causes of 90,000 diabetic amputations that occur every year in the United States.

-The diagnosis is usually quickly made by physical exam as well as the patient’s history of their complaint.
+The diagnosis is usually quickly made by physical exam and the patient’s complaint history.
 Observation may reveal a slight swelling just on the inside of the ankle joint.
-As part of the physical exam, Dr. Marc Blatstein finds that gently tapping the inside of the ankle joint in the acute phase will result in a tingling sensation that may shoot, both up the leg and/or into the foot.
+As part of the physical exam, Dr. Marc Blatstein finds that gently tapping the inside of the ankle joint in the acute phase will result in a tingling sensation that may shoot up the leg and/or into the foot.
 Nerve conduction studies are another tool that will reveal if there is damage to the nerve.

-Treatment of the Tarsal Tunnel involves many different components, some of which are: correcting the abnormal pronation of the foot [which is accomplished with prescription functional foot orthotics].
-Along with this, oral anti-inflammatory medications, vitamin B supplements, &/or steroids may provide some benefit, but are rarely curative.
-Should there be a soft tissue mass compressing the nerve, then surgical removal of the mass may be necessary.
-Surgical correction of Tarsal Tunnel Syndrome has a good chance of success, at the same time, the over-pronation of the foot still needs to be followed with functional foot orthotics.
+Treatment of the Tarsal Tunnel involves many different components, some of which are correcting the abnormal pronation of the foot [which is accomplished with prescription functional foot orthotics].
+Along with this, oral anti-inflammatory medications, vitamin B supplements, &/or steroids may provide some benefit but are rarely curative.
+Should a soft tissue mass compress the nerve, surgical removal of the mass may be necessary.
+Surgical correction of Tarsal Tunnel Syndrome has a good chance of success; at the same time, the overpronation of the foot still needs to be followed with functional foot orthotics.

 According to Dr. Marc Blatstein, hammertoes appear with the toes bent in a clawing fashion.
-Hammertoes may be flexible or rigid, flexible infers that you can manually straighten the toes, while it is not possible to straighten a rigid toe.
+Hammertoes may be flexible or rigid; flexible infers that you can manually straighten the toes, while it is not possible to straighten the rigid toe.
 Because most of us wear enclosed shoe gear, the pressure caused by the shoe gear we wear causes the toes to become painful.
-On top of this pressure forms hard corn, while on the bottom of the foot, the toe actually pushes the metatarsal bone down forming a callus.
+On top of this, pressure forms hard corn, while on the bottom of the foot, the toe pushes the metatarsal bone down, forming a callus under the metatarsal head.
 Treatment of hammertoes can be approached in many ways.
-Dr. Marc Blatstein starts by recommending a combination of appropriate shoe gear, as well as a functional orthotic, prescribed as a shoe insert to help the hammertoes from progressing or getting worse.
-In the very initial stages, while the toe is still flexible, it can be tapped into its corrected position, also utilizing a functional orthotic.
-This conservative treatment also consists of hammertoe and buttress pads all available over the counter, in addition, to open-toe shoes.
+Dr. Marc Blatstein starts by recommending a combination of appropriate shoe gear and a functional orthotic prescribed as a shoe insert to help the hammertoes from progressing or getting worse.
+In the very initial stages, while the toe is still flexible, it can be tapped into its corrected position, utilizing a functional orthotic.
+This conservative treatment also consists of hammertoe and buttress pads, all available over the counter, and open-toe shoes.

-With continued pain, correction of the deformity, while successful depends on whether they are rigid or flexible.
+With continued pain, correction of the deformity, while successful, depends on whether they are rigid or flexible.
 While the hammertoe is still flexible, a simple tendon release followed by taping it in the corrected position is usually effective.
-Then a functional orthotic may be prescribed to help maintain this correction.
+Then, a functional orthotic may be prescribed to help maintain this correction.
 With a rigid hammertoe, the surgical procedure consists of removing some skin and a small section of bone.
 Dr. Marc Blatstein told us that in cases of a severe hammertoe deformity, a pin may be used to hold the toe in its corrected position for several weeks & then it is removed.
-In all cases, it is very important to follow your surgeon’s after-surgery instructions in order to get the best result.
+In all cases, following your surgeon’s after-surgery instructions is essential to get the best result.

 Victoria Azaranka recently dropped out of a tennis match because of an ingrown toenail.
-Dr. Marc Blatstein, tells us how to prevent ingrown toenails.
-There are several people who wait far too long to have the procedure and they have more complications
+Dr. Marc Blatstein tells us how to prevent ingrown toenails.
+Several people wait far too long to have the procedure, and they have more complications.

-Most of the time people do not think that an ingrown toenail will get in the way of their profession, but for one person it did.
-Victoria Azaranka who is the world’s No. 1 tennis player was sidelined due to an ingrown toenail in her right big toe.
-The toenail had become ingrown and made it so painful she had to sit out of a match against Serena Williams a former world’s No. 1 women’s tennis player.
+Most people do not think an ingrown toenail will get in the way of their profession, but it did for one person.
+Victoria Azaranka, the world’s No. 1 tennis player, was sidelined due to an ingrown toenail in her right big toe.
+The toenail had become ingrown and made it so painful she had to sit out of a match against Serena Williams, a former world’s No. 1 women’s tennis player.
 The cause behind the ingrown toenail is a surprise, a bad pedicure.